Summit County Public Health Orders and Business Protocols

 The State of Colorado has placed Summit County into Level Orange (High Risk) restrictions.
 Case numbers are high, many indoor activities are strictly limited, and outdoor activities are encouraged as an alternative.

 Summit County has additional local restrictions in place to mitigate the spread of COVID-19.
 These orders place restrictions on a variety of activities, including commercial activities, social activities, events and community gatherings.

 Masks: Cloth face coverings are required in all indoor spaces open to the public and in all outdoor spaces where a minimum 6-foot physical distance from others can not be maintained.

-Public and private gatherings: Gatherings of two or more people prohibited.
+Public and private gatherings: Gatherings of individuals from more than two households are prohibited.
 The order does not prohibit gatherings of people who live together in the same residence.

-Lodging and short term rentals: Lodging stays limited to a single household in any lodging unit, including short-term vacation rentals (STRs).
+Lodging and short term rentals: Lodging stays limited to a max of 10 people from no more than two households in any lodging unit, including short-term vacation rentals (STRs).
 A household is defined as the person or persons who live together in a single residence.
-The single-household limit applies to all lodging stays, including those for which reservations have already been made.
-Any existing reservations that include guests from two or more households must be changed or canceled to comply with the regulation.
+The two household limit applies to all lodging stays, including those for which reservations have already been made.
+Any existing reservations that include guests from more than two households must be changed or canceled to comply with the regulation.
 See additional guidance for owners and managers of STR properties.

 Ski Areas: Ski areas must operate at reduced guest capacities.
-All retail, lodging and restaurant operations at resorts are subject to all closures and restrictions within the order listed for those sectors.
+All retail, lodging and restaurant operations at resorts are subject to all restrictions within the order listed for those sectors.